-- 20. The Census data also indicates that only 50% of the occupants of the existing households in the rural area near the Site are employed compared with nearly 75% for the whole Queenstown Lakes District and 62% throughout New Zealand.
+- 21. The Census data also indicates that only 50% of the occupants of the existing households in the rural area near the Site are employed compared with nearly 75% for the whole Queenstown Lakes District and 62% throughout New Zealand.
 Furthermore some 30% of those employed in the area work from home compared with a New Zealand average of 10%.
 This reflects the number of retired people and self-employed people in the area.
 Some 30% of houses in the area were unoccupied at the time of the census (compared with a NZ average of 10%) indicating that there are also many holiday homes in the area.
-Accordingly, many residential properties in the area do not generate large volumes of traffic particularly at peak commuter times. - 21.
-The review of road crashes included in the Stage 1 Report identified a relatively good road safety record in the vicinity of the Site.
-However, there have been a few crashes on Hogans Gully Road relating to its winding nature, unsealed surface and the effects of snow and ice.
-Significantly there were no crashes recorded at the existing driveway to the Site or to adjacent properties.
+Accordingly, many residential properties in the area do not generate large volumes of traffic particularly at peak commuter times. - 22.
+The review of road crashes included in the Stage 1 Report identified a good road safety record in the vicinity of the Site.
+Significantly there were no crashes recorded at the existing driveway to the golf course or to adjacent properties.